Teck-Hua Ho

 Teck-Hua Ho (何德华 (Hé Déhuá)) is the fifth president of the Nanyang Technological University, Singapore (NTU).
-He is also a Distinguished University Professor at NTU Singapore.
-Prior to joining NTU, he was the senior deputy president and provost at the National University of Singapore (NUS), and the William Halford Jr. Family Professor of Marketing at the Haas School of Business (University of California, Berkeley).
-Since July 2017, he has been the founding executive chairman of AI Singapore, a national research and development programme.
+He is also a Distinguished University Professor at NTU Singapore, and an NUS University Professor at the National University of Singapore (NUS).
+Prior to joining NTU, he was the senior deputy president and provost at NUS, and the William Halford Jr. Family Professor of Marketing at the Haas School of Business (University of California, Berkeley).
+Ho is the founding executive chairman of AI Singapore, a national research and development programme in artificial intelligence created in July 2017.
+He is also chair of the Association of Pacific Rim Universities and president of the Academy of Engineering, Singapore.

 Education

 Ho obtained a bachelor's degree with first class honours in electrical engineering in 1985 and a master's degree in computer and information sciences in 1989 from NUS.
 He then obtained a master's degree in 1991 and a PhD in 1993 in decision sciences from the Wharton School of the University of Pennsylvania.